 Will medical schools think badly of me if I study abroad in Spain and take literature and history courses there?
 (This question goes along with: my roommate told me I can’t be premed and spend a semester abroad; or, my father told me spending a semester abroad is a waste of time if I want to go to medical school.)

 Medical schools consider these four years to be YOUR four years, time to read and study and explore whatever you find fascinating.
 It is most likely the last time you will have to explore non-science areas.
 It is also a time to develop confidence, maturity, an ability to relate to people of different cultures, and a knowledge of the world we live in.
 These will help you succeed as a physician.
 Sometimes your outside interests will be of use in your career later (like speaking a foreign language or being computer-proficient or using good writing skills).
 Study abroad fits in well with these skills and it is encouraged if you want to do it.
-But be aware that as with all “broadening experiences”, medical schools will place more value on a study abroad experience if you immerse yourself in the foreign culture and language.
-They will probably not view your travel to an English-speaking country, where you live with other Americans and take the same courses that you might have taken if you remained on the Duke campus, as a "broadening experience".
-Visit the Study Abroad website for suggestions for scheduling a study abroad.
+Visit the Global Education Office website for study away opportunities.

 Taking Required Courses at Another Institution